hopsoft/legion/README.md

 end
 ```

-Use a supervisor to perform work concurrently.
+Use a supervisor to perform work in parallel.

 ```ruby
 def work_fast